 I've been fascinated with insects since I was a wee kumquat studying entomology in 4-H. In January, I penned an insect-themed love song called “Butterflies," which I hope to release by next spring.
 Shockingly, I enjoyed hearing Denver Post journalist David MacNeal discuss his new book Bugged last week at Boulder's Dairy Arts Center.
 Listen to the full program below.

 Someone once asked me to name the most amazing place I'd ever been to.
 A bioluminescent lagoon in Puerto Rico was my answer.
 During a trip to perform at EDC Puerto Rico, a few friends and I had the opportunity to kayak to a lagoon filled with bioluminescent plankton.
 Every time the water was disturbed, it would light up bright blue.
 We were in awe.

 My thoughts are with Puerto Rico right now as it attempts to recover from the damage wrought by Hurricane Maria.
-Most of the island's residents are still without water or electricity, and it seems unclear how much the U.S. is going to help.
+Millions of residents are without electricity and/or water, and it seems unclear how much the U.S. government is going to help.
 Click below to learn more, including trustworthy avenues of contributing aid if you're able.